anpylar/anpylar-docs/docs/architecture/routing.rst

   <router-outlet name="the-outlet-name">

-This functionality is intended for a kind of *dialog*/*form* service, in which content can:
+This functionality is intended for a kind of *dialog* or *form* service, in which content can:

   - Be shown in a specific tag, rather than relying on regular routing mechanics